fylgja/site/src/components/stylelint-config/order.md

 </details>

-We follow a set of groups that specify how we order our code.

-The logic in this order is to keep properties bundeled together.
+Fylgja uses a set of groups, that specify the order of our code, the logic is to keep properties bundeled together.

-For example the properties like;
-text-overflow, overflow-wrap and overflow are better together than split.
+For example the properties like, text-overflow, overflow-wrap and overflow are better together than split,

-Not for the name but for the role they have.
+based on the role they have.

-Same for position properties top, right, bottom and left.
+The same goes for the position properties top, right, bottom and left,
-Should be bundeld together.

-Not randomly somewhere in your class.
+they should be bundeld together, not randomly somewhere in your class.

-So **NO** to this 😫
+So **DON'T** do this 😫

 ```css
 .class {